flenniken/statictea/docs/readjson.md

 # readJsonFile

-Read a json file and return the variables in a dictionary value object.
-If there is an error, return a warning.
+Read a json file and return the variables in a dictionary value.

 ```nim
 proc readJsonFile(filename: string): ValueOr